apache/pulsar/site2/docs/admin-api-partitioned-topics.md

 ### Stats

-It shows current statistics of a given partitioned topic.
+It shows the current statistics of a given partitioned topic.
 Here's an example payload:

 ```json
 {